EnderQuestMC/ColdCaller/README.md

 It can create accounts, but these accounts must currently have a verified phone number.

+## WARNING

+This project is for evaluation purposes only.
+Please, PLEASE don't use this maliciously.
+This is just a fun winter break project.

 ## Configuration

 ### Files in `config/`